General Fire Safety Tips

 Crawl low, under smoke.

 Consider sleeping with the door closed.
-This can help prevent the rapid spread of fire.
+A closed door may slow the spread of smoke, heat and fire.

 Feel closed doors.
 If hot, use another exit.